We field a lot of questions throughout the year on content governance.

 Yes, this is a real question we’ve had from attendees!

-If you want to know the answer, you have to come to the workshop (or send us an e-mail).
-If you’re still on the fence, we hope we’ve given you a few reasons why you need to join us.
+If you want to know the answer, you have to come to a workshop (or just send us an e-mail).